hotdaamn/asuswrt-merlin-wiki/Sending-Email.md

 rm /tmp/mail.txt
 ```
-Now saving the script disconnect and connect again to internet or reboot router and check your email inbox.
+After saving the script disconnect and connect again to internet or reboot router and check your email inbox.
 ![mail](http://i47.tinypic.com/10drrs6.png)